admataz/buildingblocks/src/content/case-studies/enhancing-html-presentation.md

+---
+author: Adam Davis
+date: 2013-09-12
+description: We took a rather dull policy document and turned it into a more engaging User Experience using javascript.
+keywords: backbone.js, javascript, enhancement
+title: Enhancing boring documents with some dynamic javascript
+published: false
+---

-Enhancing a static policy html 	document with backbone.js
+Enhancing a static policy	document with backbone.js
 ===================================================

 Progressive enhancement